 The regulatory approval comes after a thorough evaluation of existing data regarding this treatment.
 The Medicines and Healthcare products Regulatory Agency (MHRA) expressed satisfaction that Lagevrio is a safe, effective, and convenient option for managing a COVID-19 infection.

 However, Professor Sir Munir Pirmohamed warned that the antiviral pill does not substitute or diminish the need for COVID-19 vaccination.
-Instead, it is meant to supplement it and add more options in the fight against this disease.
+Instead, it is meant to supplement it and add more options in the current fight against this disease.